adamfranco/viewer/README.txt

 Version 2.1.4
 2006-06-future
 ------------------------------
- - Loading indicator is now centered on the screen.
+ - Loading indicator is now centered on the screen and displayed during image loading.

 ******************************
 Version 2.1.3